 DAS and other companies and government entities have entered into an amended consent decree (the "Consent Decree") with the California Department of Toxic Substances Control ("DTSC"), which has been entered in the United States District Court for the Central District of California, relating to the alleged release of hazardous waste at a landfill in West Covina, California.
-The Consent Decree resolves the liability of the DAS and the other settling defendants for certain past response costs, future interim response costs and future DTSC oversight costs in connection with the landfill.
+The Consent Decree resolves the liability of DAS and the other settling defendants for certain past response costs, future interim response costs and future DTSC oversight costs in connection with the landfill.
 The Consent Decree provides for the performance of certain operation, maintenance and monitoring activities at the landfill by DAS and the other settling defendants until the later of March 15, 2008 or two years after essential activities commence at the landfill.
 The Company, at this time, is unable to estimate reliably its liability in connection with the landfill.
-Based on currently available information, the Company preliminarily estimates that the range of its future liability in connection with the landfill is between approximately \$443,000 and \$3.0 million.
-The Company's accrued liabilities at March 31, 2007 included the minimum amount of the range of approximately \$443,000.
+Based on currently available information, the Company preliminarily estimates that the range of its future liability in connection with the landfill is between approximately \$557,000 and \$3.0 million.
+The Company's accrued liabilities at September 29, 2007 included the minimum amount of the range of approximately \$557,000.

-The Orange County Water District has filed a lawsuit against American Electronics, Inc. ("AEI"), a subsidiary of the Company, and other companies, to recover damages, relating to contamination of groundwater within the District.
-The Company is defending the lawsuit, and has notified the former owners of AEI of their contractual indemnification obligations to the Company in connection with the lawsuit.
+The Orange County Water District ("OCWD") had filed a lawsuit against American Electronics, Inc. ("AEI"), a subsidiary of the Company, and other companies, to recover damages, relating to contamination of groundwater within the District.
+In the third quarter of 2007 AEI and the OCWD have entered into a settlement agreement which resolved the lawsuit.